linhuawang/hel-large-scale-pfp/README.md

 # LargeGOPred: Heterogeneous ensemble learning for large-scale GO term prediction

-The scripts in this repository are used to reproduce the results for our recent work on large-scale assessment of heterogeneous ensembles in protein function predicton (PFP).
+The scripts in this repository are used to reproduce the results for our recent work on large-scale assessment of heterogeneous ensembles in protein function predicton (PFP) (https://f1000research.com/articles/7-1577/v1).

+To cite this work:
+Wang L, Law J, Kale SD et al. Large-scale protein function prediction using heterogeneous ensembles [version 1; referees: awaiting peer review].
+F1000Research 2018, 7(ISCB Comm J):1577
+(doi: 10.12688/f1000research.16415.1)

 Heterogeneous enesmble training is based on previous built software: datasink by Sean Whalen (https://github.com/shwhalen/datasink)
 The following scripts directly or largely come from Sean's code in Datasink:
 * Pipeline.groovy (slightly modified)
 * common.py
 * combine.py
 * generate_jobs.py (largely modified from generate.py in datasink)

+## Data availability
+The data underlying this study is available from Zenodo.
+Dataset 1: Data for LargeGOPred (http://doi.org/10.5281/zenodo.1434450).
+Model training, testing and evaluatoin are based on this dataset.
+Additional formatting is necessary if you use your own ARFF files.
+Please cite as the following if you are using this dataset:
+* Linhua W: Data for LargeGOPred [Data set].
+Zenodo.
+2018. http://www.doi.org/10.5281/zenodo.1434450

 ## Setup environments
 The following dependencies are required: